vipi-n/swe-101/lld/desing-patterns.md

 ### Adapter Pattern

-**Purpose:** Allow incompatible interfaces to work together.
-Acts as a bridge/wrapper.
+**Purpose:** Make **incompatible interfaces work together** by wrapping one to look like the other.

 **Problem without it:**
-- You want to use a third-party library but its interface **doesn't match** what your code expects — you'd have to modify your entire codebase or the library (not possible)
+- Third-party library has `playVLC()` but your code expects `play()` — can't use it without rewriting your code
-- Every time you switch vendors (e.g., payment gateway), you **rewrite all calling code** instead of just swapping an adapter
+- Switch payment gateway?
+Rewrite **all calling code** instead of just swapping a wrapper
-- Your code becomes **directly coupled** to external APIs — if they change their method signatures, your whole system breaks
+- Directly coupled to external APIs — they change, you break
-- No way to use legacy code with new interfaces without modifying the legacy code (which may be risky/impossible)
+- **TL;DR:** Incompatible interfaces force you to modify code you shouldn't touch

 **Real-world analogy:** A power adapter lets a US plug fit into a European socket.